devpatelio/SingleCell-Rnaseq/cancer-cell-master/README.md

 This pipeline is an interactive, user-friendly visualization and analysis toolset which can be used to better analyze and interpret single-cell RNA sequencing data of a set of tissues, and then analyze different features of these cells such as their gene expression activity (transcriptome), protein interactions, and cell localization.

 The program is designed to visualize and analyze sc-RNAseq data which ultimately looks at gene and cell activity for the individual types of cells in a microenvironment.
-This dataset is based off of Hodgkin's Lymphoma samples sequenced by 10x Genomics, and analyzed in the pipline which looks at a tumor microenvironment and the different kinds of cells there are (T-cells, CD4 vs CD8+ T Cells vs NKCs in a tissue, FOXP3+/CD3+/SIGLEC 1 T-cell -> the primary goal will be to find patterns and essentially ID different kinds of cells and try to identify whether or not the immune system of the body is actually killing off the tumor.
+This dataset is based off of Hodgkin's Lymphoma samples sequenced by 10x Genomics, and analyzed in the pipeline which looks at a tumor microenvironment and the different kinds of cells there are (T-cells, CD4 vs CD8+ T Cells vs NKCs in a tissue, FOXP3+/CD3+/SIGLEC 1 T-cell -> the primary goal will be to find patterns and essentially ID different kinds of cells and try to identify whether or not the immune system of the body is actually killing off the tumor.

 Further Readings:
 > [Analysis of scRNA-seq Data](https://scrnaseq-course.cog.sanger.ac.uk/website/index.html)